jwharm/java-gi/README.md

 Some interesting features of the bindings:
 * Because Panama (JEP 424) allows direct access to native resources from the JVM, a 'glue library' that solutions using JNI or JNA need to interface between Java and native code, is unnecessary.
 * Interfaces are mapped to Java interfaces, using Java 8-style `default` methods to call native methods.
 * Signals are mapped to type-safe methods and objects in Java.
+(Detailed signals like `notify` have an extra `String` parameter.)
 * Memory management of `GObject`s is automatically taken care of: When a ref-counted object (like `GObject` and its descendants) is "owned" by the user and the proxy object in Java gets garbage-collected, a call to `g_object_unref` is automatically executed to release the native resources.
 * Functions with callback parameters are supported when there is a `user_data` parameter available to store a reference to the Java callback.
 * Nullability of parameters is indicated with `@Nullable` and `@NotNull` attributes, and checked at runtime.